mr-mahdiyar/SBUK-HTML-CSS-course/readme.md

-# HTML and CSS course in Shahid Bahonar university of kerman
+# HTML and CSS course at Shahid Bahonar university of Kerman

 The classes are held on: